woocommerce/qit-documentation/docs/using-qit/notifications-results.md

 ## Benefits of notifications and detailed reporting

-- **Proactive Issue Resolution:** Immediate alerts allow you to fix problems before merchants encounter them.
+- **Proactive issue resolution:** Immediate alerts allow you to fix problems before merchants encounter them.
 - **Efficiency:** Consolidated test logs and reports help you pinpoint issues quickly.
-- **Confidence in Releases:** Knowing that test failures or warnings won't go unnoticed builds trust in your continuous integration and deployment practices.
+- **Confidence in releases:** Knowing that test failures or warnings won't go unnoticed builds trust in your continuous integration and deployment practices.

 ## Next steps